zainaftab2225/zainaftab2225.github.io/_sociology/max-weber.md

 - Weber also believed that religion causes social change.
 He theorized that:
   - Roman Catholics hold on to traditions and believe they are on the road to heaven.
   - Protestants focus on change and believe that they will be judged on the Judgement Day.
 - Thus, the Protestants, started looking for 'signs' that they were in God's will.
 If they were financially successful, then it was a blessing from God.
 It was a sign that God was pleased with them.
-They started to invest their money to make more money and as a result, brought about the birth of *Capitalism*.
+They started to invest their money to make more money and as a result, brought about the birth of *capitalism*.
-- Weber called this self-denying approach to life the **Protestant Ethic**.
+- Weber called this self-denying approach to life the **Protestant ethic**.
 He termed the desire to invest capital in order to make more money the spirit of capitalism.
 He believed capitalism was more likely to flourish in Protestant countries.
 - Over time, this *religious ethic* become *work ethic* and the drive for personal wealth continued.

 ### Theory of Social Action

-- Weber introduced idea of **Social Action** and redefined sociology to be the study of social action.
+- Weber introduced idea of **social action** and redefined sociology to be the study of social action.
 Social action is anything that affects society.
 - Action is considered to be human behavior that has the purpose to convey some subjective meaning, this means that actions have a purpose which is called *meaningful action*.
 - Meaningful action should be observed and measured by using the principles of statistics since there is uncertainty about the subjective meaning for the action.
 - Human behavior is complex, difficult and impossible to measure using math and statistics.
 The same is true for motives of an action.